Chicago sports travel guide

 For all the wonderful things Chicago has to offer the visitor, sports travel will always be a primary reason for people to drop in.

-If you’re visiting Chicago to see some sports, you owe it to yourself to also spend some time taking in its culture, museums, food scene and so much more.
-There are far too many options to cram into one weekend, but read on for just a few humble suggestions.
+If you’re visiting Chicago to see the sports teams, you owe it to yourself to also spend some time taking in its culture, museums, food scene and so much more.
+There are far too many options to cram into one weekend, but our travel guide to Chicago offers as many humble suggestions as you can handle.

 Map of Chicago venues and attractions